Marcescence: Advantages

 One possible advantage of marcescent leaves is that they may deter feeding of large herbivores, such as deer and moose, which normally eat the twigs and their nutritious buds.
 Dead, dry leaves make the twigs less nutritious and less palatable.
 They are also more noisy when browsed, thereby potentially deterring browsers.

-Some ecologists suggest that marcescence has adaptive significance for trees growing on dry, infertile sites.
-Beech and oak often grow relatively well and can outcompete other species on such sites.
-The hypothesis is that retaining leaves until spring could be a means of slowing the decomposition of the leaves (which would rot faster on the ground) and that dropping them in spring delivers organic material, much like compost or mulch, at a time when it is most needed by the growing tree.
+Species that display marcescence, such as beech and oak, have adapted to retaining their leaves for prolonged periods to thrive in difficult growing media.
+When growth is most vulnerable in the early stages of spring, they benefit from the compost provided by the newly dropped and decomposing leaves, allowing them to outcompete species that have already dropped theirs.
+It is suggested that such variations can significantly impact their success in such conditions.

 Some experimentation on plant litter from marcescent trees indicates that keeping the leaves above ground may increase the amount of photodegradation the leaves are exposed to.
 Because some marcescent species' leaves do not decompose well, the increased photodegradation may allow them to decompose better once they finally fall off the tree.

 Others theorize that leaves which remain on a tree due to marcescence allow the tree to trap snow during the winter months.
 By using their dead leaves to collect additional snow, trees are able to provide themselves more water in spring when the snow begins to melt.

 Marcescent leaves may protect some species from water stress or temperature stress.
 For example, in tropical alpine environments a wide variety of plants in different plant families and different parts of the world have evolved a growth form known as the caulescent rosette, characterized by evergreen rosettes growing above marcescent leaves.
 Examples of plants for which the marcescent leaves have been confirmed to improve survival, help water balance, or protect the plant from cold injury are Espeletia schultzii and Espeletia timotensis, both from the Andes.

 The litter-trapping marcescent leaf crowns of Dypsis palms accumulate detritus thereby enhancing their nutrient supply, but in trapping nutrient-rich detritus, palms with marcescent leaf bases are also more likely to allow the germination of epiphytic figs in the marcescent leaves, with the figs possibly subsequently strangling the palms.
 Palm genera with taxa having marcescent leaf bases and attracting epiphytic fig growth include Attalea, Butia, Caryota, Copernicia, Elaeis, Hyphaene, Livistona, Phoenix, Sabal, and Syagrus.